rainyrubyzhou/AccuVIR/readme.md

 ### Step 2: Apply gene prediction tool (Genemark recommended)

-Due to the license requirement of [Genemark](http://exon.gatech.edu/GeneMark/) tools, users need to preinstall the tool or run it [online](http://exon.gatech.edu/GeneMark/gmhmmp.cgi) in this step (GeneMark.hmm recommended).
+Due to the license requirement of [Genemark](http://exon.gatech.edu/GeneMark/) tools, users need to preinstall the tool or run it [online](http://exon.gatech.edu/GeneMark/gmhmmp.cgi) in this step.
+For offline running, we use the version 'GeneMark.hmm for prokaryotes'.
+Users need to download 'GeneMarkS' at [this page](http://exon.gatech.edu/GeneMark/license_download.cgi).

 `.gtf` output file is required for next step. (e.g. `X_ON_Y_filtered.fa.gtf`)

->**Example usage of Genemark:**
+>**Example usage of Genemark (GeneMark.hmm for prokaryotes in this example):**
 ```console
 gmhmmp -m heu_11.mod -f G -o X_ON_Y_filtered.fa.gtf X_ON_Y_filtered.fa
 ```